yyutong/tp/docs/UserGuide.md

 Examples:
 * `view 1` views the `amount, category, date and description` of the 1st expense displayed in the list.

+### View Category Labels : `viewCategoryLables`

+Show all the category lables used in the UniSave.

+Format: `showCategoryLables`

 ### Add a description to an expense : `addDes`

 Add a description to an existing expense in the finance book.